 Next, let’s have a closer look at their features:

-Animoto has many great features.
-And the following are just a few I have used:
+Animoto has many great features and the following are just a few I have used:

 - Easy Media Library.
 Also, you can upload your own images, videos, animations, graphics, and more.
-And simply drag-and-drop them into the storyboard to begin assembling your video.
+And simply drag and drop them into the storyboard to begin assembling your video.

 - Reviewing Tools.
 Also, your video in progress can be downloaded or shared by email if you want to get a second opinion before launching it.

 - Export And Share.
-A finished video can be easily shared directly with a number of platforms.
+A finished video can be easily shared directly with several platforms.
 Furthermore, pasting your Animoto video URL onto your blog pages automatically embeds the video without needing to use an embed code.
 And, when choosing to embed your Animoto video, you’ll be allowed to choose video size and resolution, as well as adding a call-to-action button at the end of your video.

 Animoto Review: Pros And Cons